-New contest for Week 1094: TAXI's the fare for Tour de Fours XI
+New contest for Week 1094: TAXI's the fare for Tour de Fours XI we knew each other well or anything, I mean until . . .

 FIX-A-TAT: You got "I'm Awsome" printed on your forearm?
 Did the butterfly from 30 years ago stretch into a giant amoeba?
 Here's the makeover you need!